UoB-COMSM0166/2025-group-28/README.md

 ### Agile Methods

 Communication was simple and effective.
 In person meetings were our go-to for deeper discussion and reflective decision-making.
 Outside of working hours, we leaned heavily on WhatsApp.
 It was our main space to share updates, quick questions and check in with each other.
-When we couldn’t meet in person, FaceTime helped fill in the gaps with personal, real-time conversations.
+When we couldn’t meet in person, video calls helped fill in the gaps with personal, real-time conversations.

 We held our daily standup meetings every other day to keep everyone aligned while accommodating external responsibilities.
 It gave us a chance to share what we were implementing and listen to what the rest of the team was focused on.
 Quick check-ins like these kept us on track and helped us prioritise.